woohoolabs/yin/README.md

 [There are some additional middleware](https://github.com/woohoolabs/yin-middleware) for Woohoo Labs.
-Yin you might find useful: they can facilitate various tasks like error handling (via transformation of exceptions into JSON:API error messages), dispatching JSON:API-aware controllers or debugging (via synthax checking and validation of requests and responses).
+Yin you might find useful: they can facilitate various tasks like error handling (via transformation of exceptions into JSON:API error messages), dispatching JSON:API-aware controllers or debugging (via syntax checking and validation of requests and responses).

 ## Install